Walid-Ahmed/Object-Detection-with-Sliding-Window-and-classification/README.md

-# Object-Detection-with-Sliding-Window-and-classification
-Object Detcction using a classifier and sliding window
+# Object Detcction using a classifier and sliding window